aerospike/aerospike-client-ruby/README.md

 An Aerospike library for Ruby.

-This library is compatible with Ruby 2.0+ and supports Linux, Mac OS X and various other BSDs.
-Rubinius is supported, but not JRuby - yet.
+This library is compatible with Ruby 2.1+ and supports Linux, Mac OS X and various other BSDs.
+Rubinius is supported, but not JRuby.

 - [Usage](#Usage)
 - [Prerequisites](#Prerequisites)